CollinAlpert/Java2DB/README.md

 # Java2DB
-This little badboy allows you to access your database without writing a single line of SQL in your application.
+This little badboy allows you to access your database without writing a single line of SQL in your application.\
+While this library may not offer the most fancy features or allow you to fire huge queries to your database, that is not what it is intended for.
+It is lightweight and meant for a quick and simple access to your database.

 **Please note:** This is a Java 10 library.
 Make sure you have Java 10 installed when using this library.
 This library is not suitable for projects requiring complex SQL queries.